gwansikk/query-adaptor/README.md

 ## What is Query Fetch?

-Handling Promise objects can be quite challenging.
-When using Promises for asynchronous processing, complex structures can arise, and error handling can become tricky.
-This is especially true when processing multiple asynchronous requests sequentially or in parallel, which can degrade code readability and maintainability.
+The Fetch API often lacks necessary features, requiring direct implementation.
+You have to handle retries on failure, token renewal, request and response logging, request cancellation, and more on your own.
+Additionally, you often need to repeat the same configurations for every request.

-Additionally, the Fetch API often lacks necessary features or requires manual implementation.
-You may need to handle tasks such as retrying failed requests, refreshing authentication tokens, logging requests and responses, and canceling requests.
-Repeating the same settings for each request can also be tedious.
+Moreover, dealing with Promise objects can be quite challenging.
+Using Promises for asynchronous processing can lead to complex structures and difficult error handling.
+Managing multiple asynchronous requests sequentially or in parallel can reduce code readability and maintainability.

 To address these issues, Query Fetch was created.
-Reduce the burden of network communication and focus on your core logic!
+It alleviates the burden of network communication, allowing you to focus on your core logic!

 ## Features